List of Los Angeles Historic-Cultural Monuments in South Los Angeles: Overview of the Historic-Cultural Monuments in South Los Angeles

-Watts Station.
-The Watts Station was designated as a Historic-Cultural Monument (HCM #36) shortly after the Watts Riots in 1965.
-The old wooden railway station, built in 1904, was the only building along Watts' main thoroughfare (which became known as "Charcoal Alley") to survive the riots.
-The station became a symbol of continuity, hope and renewal for the Watts community.

 Current and former Historic-Cultural Monuments

 Non-HCM sites also recognized

 The Historic-Cultural Monuments listed above include many of the most important historic sites in South Los Angeles.
 In addition, the Los Angeles Memorial Coliseum is a U.S. National Historic Landmark in the region.
 Some other sites and historic districts within the South Los Angeles region have been listed on the National Register of Historic Places or designated as California Historical Landmarks, but were not also listed as HCMs.
 These are: